Your Study Abroad Experience

 Step Five: Interview and Nomination

-All applicants will participate in an individual (DEX/ISEP applicants) or group (CCIS/Direct Enroll applicants) interview to be scheduled after the application deadline.
-Once the interviews are completed, you will be nominated by MSU to the host university.
+- All applicants will participate in an individual (DEX/ISEP applicants) or group (CCIS/Direct Enroll applicants) interview to be scheduled after the application deadline.

 Note: Interviews for MSU Faculty-Led Short Term Programs will vary depending on the program.
 You will be accepted by MSU and the Group Leader.